The "Présentes" immersive exhibition

 Additional strings, piano, sound design: Douglas Pisterman

-Conducting and arranging for 'String Quartet': Zacharias Falkenberg
+Conductor and arranger for 'String Quartet': Zacharias Falkenberg

 © 2024, Soundwalk Collective